I have always enjoyed the hobby of photography,

 all birds, and the last 15 minutes is a short video "Dawn to Dusk at the Salton Sea".

-All DVD's, including Blu-Ray discs, are $20 each including shipping, and I accept checks or money orders.
+All DVD"s, including Blu-Ray discs, are $20 each including shipping, and I accept cash, checks, money orders and PayPal.

 Please contact me at the email address shown below if you would like to order a